zarinlo/codelabs/codelab-springboot-api.md

     active: local
 ```

-Normally, I would not recommend declaring the runtime environment which you don't want to run once the application is deployed because you will have to update that property in a file that you check into source code.
+Normally, I would not recommend declaring anything but the true runtime environment, i.e. `prod`, as the active profile in your `application.yaml` file.
+That way you don't mistakingly run `local` once you deploy your application.
+Furthermore, this file will be built and minified and there is no easy way of changing this once your source code is live.

-You rather set `active` to `prod` and then in your run/debug configuration set **Active Profiles** to use `local`, which will take precendent when you are running the application on your local computer.
-Essentially, this:
+Note: The **Active Profiles** attribute in your IDE's run/debug configuration will take precendent over what is declared in the `application.yaml` file.

+Therefore, initialize the active profile via the run/debug config, and then set `prod` as the default active profile in your `application.yaml` file, like so:

 ```yaml
 # spring related settings